- 1 Can medication affect eyelash extensions?

 However, they still come with risks attached, and it’s important to be aware of these.

-To reduce the risk of experiencing a reaction, irritation, or infection from your eyelash extensions, be sure to:
+To reduce the risk of experiencing an allergic reaction to eyelash extensions, irritated eyes after eyelash extensions, or infection from your eyelash extensions, be sure to:

 - Go to a professional, certified lash technician who is well-reviewed and experienced

 - If having lash extensions applied for the first time, or trying a salon for the first time, always get a patch test.

 - Go with your gut.
 If something doesn’t feel right, stop the procedure.

 - Keep your lashes clean by gently washing them every day.

 If you do experience any adverse reactions or eye irritation after eyelash extensions, seek advice from your lash technician, or if required, your eye doctor or health care professional.